Information on Membership Expectations, Chapter Dues, Hazing Policy, Scholarship Expectations, Requirements for joining

 Everyone has different reasons.

-There are a million reasons to rush and to pledge, you just have to find yours!
+There are a million reasons to rush and to undergo the Education process, you just have to find yours!

 Do you have to be in a music ensemble?

-Yes.
-As of right now, eligibility is open to those in any Musical Ensemble at Rutgers University.
+No!
+Anyone attending Rutgers who has considerable interest in or experience with music is able to rush Mu Beta Psi.
+Eligibility is also open to those in any musical ensemble at Rutgers University.
 This includes any Rutgers choirs, bands, ensembles, etc.

-What are the requirements to pledge Mu Beta Psi?
+What are the requirements to join Mu Beta Psi?

-In order to pledge Mu Beta Psi, you must:
+In order to become a Member-in-Training of Mu Beta Psi, you must:

 -Be a full time student taking a 12+ credit course load

--Have already completed 12 college credits before pledging (this does NOT include any AP test credits)
+-Have already completed 12 college credits before undergoing the Education process (this does NOT include any AP test credits)